innoveworkshop/PartCat/README.md

 around, sync it between computers, and even place your whole library inside a Git (or whatever you prefer) repository and manage it that way.

+## Installation

+Well, you can always just run the `PartCat.jar` file located inside `dist/`, but if you're running Linux you can go to the `dist/` directory and run the `install.sh` script there to automatically create system-wide files and make things easier on you.

 ## Requirements

   - Java 8